 The hotel's interior with its high ceilings, black Carrara marble and lacquered wood-panelling, opulent chandeliers and fresh flowers are designed to resemble a 1930s Art Deco ocean liner.
 The lobby features real olive trees and huge floor to ceiling windows.
 Guests can enjoy live piano there every afternoon.
-The hotel rooms and suites have sweeping sea and city views, and are enhanced by a bespoke collection of Bahraini art, Hermès bedspreads and Murano glass chandeliers.
+The hotel rooms and suites have sweeping sea and city views, and are enhanced by a bespoke collection of Bahraini art.
+Hermès bedspreads and Murano glass chandeliers complete the picture.

-The hotel boasts two restaurants by the renowned Wolfgang Puck and both have cozy bars attached to them.
-There is also the Bahrain Bay Kitchen where the Four Seasons sumptuous breakfast is served.
+The Four Seasons Bahrain boasts two restaurants by the renowned Wolfgang Puck and both have cozy bars attached to them.
+Breakfast is served at the Bahrain Bay Kitchen which is sumptuous and delicious as one would expect from the Four Seasons brand.

-The amenities include a luxurious spa, an outdoor infinity pool, a well-equipped gym, and a small hair salon.
+The amenities in the hotel include a luxurious spa, an outdoor infinity pool, a well-equipped gym, and a small hair salon.
 Everyone from the front desk to the concierge to housekeeping provides impeccable service with meticulous attention to detail.

 WHAT TO SEE IN MANAMA

-Bahrain's top attraction is the Portuguese-built Bahrain Fort that once served as the capital of the ancient civilization of Dilmun, and is one of Bahrain’s two UNESCO World Heritage sites.
-From the top of this ancient fort, behind the harbor and the palm groves, visitors can enjoy the view of the city skyline with its sparkling skyscrapers.
+Bahrain's top attraction is the Portuguese-built Bahrain Fort that once served as the capital of the ancient civilization of Dilmun.
+The fort is one of Bahrain’s two UNESCO World Heritage sites.
+Behind the harbor and the palm groves, a beautiful view of the city skyline with its sparkling skyscrapers opens up from the top of this ancient fort.
 Make sure to get an audio guide to enjoy the full experience.

-Bahrain National Museum is a great place to get an introduction to the kingdom from archeological displays to a reproduction of a souq to some local art displays.
+Bahrain National Museum is a great place to get an introduction to the kingdom from archeological displays to a reproduction of a souk to some local art displays.

 Muharraq Island, Bahrain's other UNESCO World Heritage site, features narrow lanes and Islamic architecture with its intricately carved wooden doors.
 Even though the area is a little shabby and lacks ambience in most places, there are some gems that are worth visiting.
 The Sheikh Isa bin Ali house, built around 1800, has been restored and is turned into a museum.
 It's a former royal residence and an impressive example of Gulf architecture, but unfortunately visitors can only enjoy the bare walls, courtyards and carved wood doors.
 Siyadi house is another beautiful example of local architecture and was built for the pearl merchant Abdullah bin Isa Siyadi.
 It is currently under renovation and can only be admired from the outside.